-An eye exam for contacts will provide you with all the health checks described in the ‘EyeGlass Exams” service type, plus you will have a contact lens fitting.
+A contact lens exam will provide you with a comprehensive eye exam (all the health checks described in the ‘EyeGlass Exams” service type), plus you will have a contact lens fitting.
+This type of eye exam will result in a contact lens prescription (allowing you to buy contacts).
 Washington state law requires that all patients have their eye health checked prior to being fit in contacts, so it is not legal (or safe) to do a contact lens fitting alone without an eye exam.
 This regulation is really there to keep you, the patient, safe.
-The goal here is to ensure that the eye is healthy enough to wear a prosthetic contact lens.
+The goal here is to ensure that the eyes are healthy enough to wear contact lenses.

 There are always new contact lens designs and materials coming out, so there may be some discussion of a switch – even if you like your current lens.
-As a general rule though the eye doctors at Cannon EyeCare will keep you in your current lens as long as it is a healthy option and you are happy with it.
-We have to perform extra testing to evaluate your contact lens powers and the fit (how the lens interacts with your eye).
+As a general rule though the eye optometrists at Cannon EyeCare will keep you in your current lens as long as it is a healthy option and you are happy with it.
+We have to perform extra testing to evaluate your contact lens powers and they fit (how the lens interacts with your eye).
 Therefore, even if your contact lens Rx is unchanged from last year, there will be a fee for each year’s contact lens evaluation.
-Follow-ups and trial lens costs are included in this initial fit fee, so follow-ups are a no-charge visit.
+Follow-ups and trial lens costs are included in this initial fit fee, so contact lens follow-ups are a no-charge visit, unless we also need to follow up on an eye condition such as dry eye syndrome.
 Often we will sent a patient home with lenses that we are confident will work well, and ask them to email or phone in to approve the final powers.

 Monovision is a setup wherein the eye doctor will determine your dominant eye (we all have a dominant eye – it’s kind of like being right or left handed).
 Then the optometrist will fit a contact on your dominant eye that is dialed in for distance.
 The other (non-dominant) eye will have a lens that is focused up close at your computer or reading distance.
 This strategy often works well even if the patient needs astigmatic lenses.
 It can take a few days to adapt, but over 80% of patients who give it a good college try will adapt and do quite well in monovision contacts.
-One of the downsides to monovision is your depth perception can be reduced, especially the first week so.
-This is not a great strategy for people who need to catch a softball on the weekends, thread a needle every night, etc. We actively discourage this setup for dentists and surgeons.
+One of the downsides to monovision is your depth perception can be reduced, especially the first week or two.
+So, in our professional opinion, monovision is not a great strategy for surgeons, people who need to catch a softball on the weekends, thread a needle every night, etc. We actively discourage this setup for dentists and surgeons.

 Another downside to monovision is that there are really three different distances that we all work at: distance, intermediate/computer, and near/reading.
-Yet there are only two eyes, meaning either your computer or reading distance will be a little off, even when monovision is fully optimized.
+Yet there are only two eyes, meaning either your computer or reading distance will be a little off, even when monovision is fully optimized (because the dominant eye is always set for good distance vision so you can drive, etc).
 That being said, this is a great strategy that has been used for decades and continues to be very effective for many patients.

 Alternatively, there is the high-tech option of multifocal contacts.
 This strategy utilizes the latest and greatest technology available to dial in pretty clear, functional vision at all distances.
 In this strategy, both of your eyes have a multifocal lens that has powers for distance, near, and computer distance built in.
 Many patients ask how the lens can have many different focal powers.
 The technology is basically set up with concentric rings that give a different effective power at different radii of the lens.